datacarpentry/rr-automation/04-functions-for-figures-notes.md

 ## Instructor notes for "Functions for figures"

+##Lesson Objectives
+- Using functions to create figures

 Again, the instructor should show what the chunks of code do before letting participants convert them into functions.